Kalafut-organization/elephant_vending_machine_frontend/README.md

 * npm >= 5.6

 ## Starting the user interface
-NOTE: You will need to set your local environment variables if not connected to the actual backend running on the Raspberry Pi attached to the real hardware.
-See [documentation here](https://create-react-app.dev/docs/adding-custom-environment-variables/) for reference.

 1. Navigate to the root directory of this project
 1. Run `npm start`